DidoeS14/SmartPlantVision/Readme.md

 The server doesn't need to be built, it is enough to be ran with python.

 ## 🔐 Notes on Data Collection
 The server collects a subset of user-submitted images inside a folder called "collected_data".
-This data helps us improve plant classification models and provide better accuracy in future versions.
+This dataset is intended to support ongoing improvements to the plant classification models, enhancing their accuracy and robustness in future updates.
+It can also be used to train your own models or contribute to the project by sharing improvements via this repository.

 ## 🧪 Example Use Cases
 - Gardening apps